talmolab/dreem/README.md

  - For animal pose-estimation, we highly recommend heading over to [SLEAP](https://sleap.ai) and running through their work flow.
  - For microscopy tracking, check out [TrackMate](https://imagej.net/plugins/trackmate/).

  This is because these methods will handle both the detection and tracking steps together.
-Furthermore, these are currently the two main label formats we support in our data pipelines for arbitrary [animal](biogtr/datasets/sleap_dataset.py) and [microscopy](biogtr/datasets/microscopy_dataset.py) datasets.
-If you'd like to use a different method, (e.g DeepLabCut or ilastik etc), the easiest way to make your data compatible with `biogtr` is to convert your labels to a `.slp` file and your video to an [`imageio`-supported]((https://imageio.readthedocs.io/en/v2.4.1/formats.html)) video format.
+Furthermore, these are currently the two main label formats we support in our data pipelines for arbitrary [animal](dreem/datasets/sleap_dataset.py) and [microscopy](dreem/datasets/microscopy_dataset.py) datasets.
+If you'd like to use a different method, (e.g DeepLabCut or ilastik etc), the easiest way to make your data compatible with `dreem` is to convert your labels to a `.slp` file and your video to an [`imageio`-supported]((https://imageio.readthedocs.io/en/v2.4.1/formats.html)) video format.
 See the next section for more information on how to do this.
 Alternatively, you can write a custom dataloader but that will take significantly more overhead.
 ##### Step 1.2 Proofreading
 Once you have your labels file containing the detections and tracks, you'll want to make sure to proofread your labels.
 This is because object-tracking is hard and the methods we recommend above may have made mistakes.
 The most important thing to train a good model is to have high quality data.
 In our case good quality means two things: